Searcy Hospital

 Searcy Hospital was a state-owned and operated psychiatric hospital in Mount Vernon, Alabama.
 It was situated on the grounds of the former Mount Vernon Arsenal, a former United States Army munitions depot dating back to 1828.
 It closed permanently on October 31, 2012.
+It was also known for holding a Apache warrior and leader from the 1800s, whose name was Geronimo.
+It sits there, crumbling to pieces day after day.